N-Shar-ma/communIIITy/README.md

 ## Development

-Follow installation instructions, but also install nodemon and dotenv as dev dependencies, and run `nm run devStart` or `nodemon server.js`.
+Follow installation instructions, but also install nodemon and dotenv as dev dependencies, and run `npm run devStart` or `nodemon server.js`.
 Also, create and add google credentials (client id and client secret), redirect uri, cookie secret and the institute's college domain (for example `iiitl.ac.in`) in the .env file.